rguiscard/xmppc/README.md

 Config file: ` ~/.config/xmppc.conf`.

-The `[default]` will be used, when the user doesn't provider an account and doesn't provider a jid.
+The `[default]` will be used, when the user doesn't provide an account and doesn't provide a jid.

 ```
 [default]